AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     <br>    ![ ](../../images/pi2ocs-cnnxtn.png)

-    _The Connection Screen in the PI to OCS Agent Setup Kit_

 12. Click **Next**.
 13. Select the service account type for the connection:
     - **NT Service**: Use a Network Service account to connect to PI Data Archive.
     - **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.
 **Note:** The service account must have Administrative privileges and read access to certain data on PI Data Archive.

     ![ ](../../images/pi2ocs-serv-acct.png)
-_The Service Account screen in the PI to OCS Agent Setup Kit_

 14. Click **Install**, then click **Close**.
 <br>**Result:** The PI to OCS Agent is installed and registered to the PI System data source in OCS.
 The registration process can take a few minutes.